 Components of an IV infusion therapy set

 There are a other varieties of these two core types exist, with some having drug injection ports, clamps and graded flow controllers.
 The image provides an overview of the core components of an IV infusion therapy set.

 The humble giving set, related techniques, and prevalence of its use has changed significantly since its very early beginnings in the Middle Ages and the early 19th century.
 Today it continues to hold its place in modern day medicine and clinical practice.
 Although the administration of large bolus fluids, particulalry in pre-hospital care, has changed, we still expect the giving set to be around for a few years to come!

 The next time you use a IV infusion therapy set, or if you are unfortunate to be on the receiving end of one, consider the history behind it as it is more than ‘just a bit of plastic’.
 It’s often a life-saver!

 If you need expert advice on IV infusion therapy products and associated products, please contact our team on 01329 311451.
-You can also explore our range of these products on our IV cannulation pages.
+You can also explore our range of these products on our IV Cannulation and Fluid Therapy pages.

 1 Intravenous means 'taking place within a vein'.